PUT CREDIT SPREADS

 Sell a put strike @ $112 31DEC20 and buy a put strike @ $107 31DEC20 to net $45 in premium

-A) If the stock stays above $112 at expiration then you net the $45 in premium and both option legs co-expire worthless with 100% premium capture
+A) If the stock stays above $112 at expiration: Realize the $45 in premium and both option legs co-expire worthless with 100% premium capture

-B) If the stock trades below $112 then you begin losing money but the $107 strike leg caps any losses below $107.
+B) If the stock trades below $112: Begin losing money but the $107 strike leg caps any losses below $107.
 If the stock falls between your strike width at ~$110 at a loss of $2 per share less the premium received of $0.45 per share will be your realized loss ($200 - $45 = $155 loss per contract).

 Closing Put Credit Spreads: